FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:** If you have a problem with displaying product images or prices correctly, you probably have Field Roles set incorrectly.
 You can easily fix this by setting [custom fields roles](#set-custom-field-roles)

+##### SSR Record List Data Event

+When Server Side Rendering (SSR) is enabled, the plugin renders the ff-record-list content on the server before sending the HTML response to the client.
+To allow flexible customization of the rendered data, the plugin dispatches a dedicated Symfony event that enables developers to modify, enrich or filter the SSR result set.

+This event is especially useful for:

+- Enriching product data with custom attributes.
+- Modifying record lists depending on user session or context.
+- Filtering or reordering products before rendering.
+- Injecting additional metadata used by frontend components.

+Applying business rules that cannot be easily implemented on the frontend.

+**SsrSearchResultsReceivedEvent** is dispatched right before the SSR HTML output is generated.
+It provides full access to:
+- The product record list data.
+- The current Shopware context.
+- The current HTTP request and user session.

+This allows deep customization of rendered results.
+(Check example implementation)[]

 ## Features Settings